jaysys/esp32-2432S028_video_player.jho/README.md

 </a>

 ## Youtube Tutorial
->Make sure sure you have the board with the **ILI9341 Display controller** and not the ST7789 (parallel) Display controller, which is not supported by the graphics library
+>Make sure sure you have the board with the **ILI9341 Display controller** and not the ST7789 (parallel) Display controller, which is not supported by the graphic library [GFX Library for Arduino](https://github.com/moononournation/Arduino_GFX)

 [<img src="https://github.com/thelastoutpostworkshop/images/blob/main/Cheay%20Yellow%20Display-3.png" width="500">](https://youtu.be/jYcxUgxz9ks)